gboeing/ppde642/18-Geocoding-and-Geolocation/README.md

 You'll need a Google API key to use the Google Places API Web Service:

 1. Go to https://console.developers.google.com/project and sign in
-2. Create a new (empty) project called cp255, then click Enable APIs
+1. Create a new project and call it cp255, then click create
-3. On the screen with all the APIs listed, click "Google Places API Web Service" under Google Maps APIs, then click the Enable API button
+1. On the screen with all the APIs listed, click "Google Places API Web Service" under Google Maps APIs, then click the Enable API button
-4. Go to Credentials (on the left) and click the Add Credentials button, choose API Key, then choose Browser Key
+1. Go to Credentials and click create credentials, choose API Key
-5. Give it a name like cp255-key, hit create, then copy and save your API key when it is displayed
+1. Copy your API key when it is displayed, then create keys.py with the line google_maps_api_key='YOUR-KEY-HERE'

 ### Example API calls: